huzaifa-bajwa/Red-it/README.md

 - **Popup.jsx**: Main interface for accessing extension features.
 - **Presentation.jsx**: Allows users to create presentation content from webpages.
 - **History.jsx**: Provides a log of past activities and summaries.
+- **Dashboard.jsx**: Provides interface to get summaries, flashcards, presentation content and visit history of requests.

 ## Backend